CYC202/FDIC-Banking-Data-Pipeline/README.md

 ## Important Notes
 The project has been structured to allow for sequential execution of scripts, ensuring that data processing flows smoothly from fetching to merging.
 This facilitates easy updates and maintenance of the dataset as new data becomes available.

+For more information about the FDIC data, visit the [FDIC Data Downloads](https://www.fdic.gov/bank-data-guide/data-downloads) page.

 Last Updated: November 2, 2024